Sarbpreetk/elevators/readme.md

 #Configuration settings:
 application.properties - contains the number of floors, start and end floor.

-¤Assumption:
+#Assumption:
 All elevator to go all floors.

-¤How to access endpoints
+#How to access endpoints
 Swagger UI:
 http://localhost:8080/swagger-ui.html#/elevator-controller-end-points